osai-ai/tensor-stream/README.md

     prediction = resnet34(tensor)
 ```
 Initialize tensor stream with video file (e.g. local or RTMP) and start reading it in separate process.
 Get last frame from read part of stream and do prediction.
+> **Note:** All tasks inside TensorStream processed on GPU, so output tensor also located on GPU.

 ## Documentation
 Documentation for Python and C++ API can be found on the [site](https://tensorstream.argus-ai.com/)